drndr/multilabel-text-clf/README.md

     ├── multi_label_data_preprocessing       # Code to preprocess datasets into JSON format
     ├── single_label_data                    # Used single-label datasets
     └── README                               # Project structure overview
+Every subfolder has a README with introductions on how to run experiments.

 The code for single-label results (with the exception of gMLP/aMLP) can be found in this [repository](https://github.com/lgalke/text-clf-baselines)

+### Contributors:
-Contributors: Andor Diera, Bao Xin Lin, Bhakti Khera, Tim Meuser, Tushar Singhal, Lukas Galke and Ansgar Scherp
+Andor Diera, Bao Xin Lin, Bhakti Khera, Tim Meuser, Tushar Singhal, Lukas Galke and Ansgar Scherp